adonev/CompPDEs/Lectures.md

 ### 9. (Nov 10th and 17th) Spectral methods for elliptic PDEs in bounded domains.

 We will briefly discuss (pseudo-spectral) methods for solving elliptic and by extension parabolic PDEs in non-periodic domains in one dimension.
 The basic idea is to use orthogonal polynomials (Chebyshev or Legendre) but delicate details imposing the PDE (weakly using Galerkin or strongly using collocation) and imposing boundary conditions.

+You will also need background material from Numerical Methods I on orthogonal polynomials (Chebyshev or Legendre), including both interpolation and quadrature.
+A complete source on all of these topics and more is the book ["Spectral Methods in Matlab" by Nick Trefethen](https://epubs.siam.org/doi/book/10.1137/1.9780898719598), which includes lots of [MATLAB codes](https://people.maths.ox.ac.uk/trefethen/spectral.html).
+See section 4 in [my notes on spectral methods for PDEs](Lectures/Lecture-Spectral.handout.pdf) for a summary of how to use FFTs to compute Chebyshev series.
+Lots of numerical analysis tools built around Chebyshev polynomials are in the [Matlab chebfun library](https://www.chebfun.org/).

 I will discuss both weak imposition in Galerkin methods and strong imposition using a spectral equivalent of the "ghost cell" technique described pedagogically in the paper ["Block Operators and Spectral Discretizations" by Aurentz and Trefethen](https://people.maths.ox.ac.uk/trefethen/blocks_final.pdf) based on the method proposed in the paper ["Rectangular spectral collocation" by Driscoll and N. Hale](https://doi.org/10.1093/imanum/dru062).

+A state-of-the-art spectral solver for one dimensional BVPs with non-constant coefficients is described in the paper ["A fast and well-conditioned spectral method" by S. Olver and A. Townsend](https://epubs.siam.org/doi/abs/10.1137/120865458) and can form the basis of a final project.
+Note that this solver, like most non-Galerkin spectral methods, does not preserve the structure of Sturm-Louiville problems (e.g., the definiteness of the 2nd order operator).

 For software/methods for solving evolution PDEs in bounded (but logically rectangular) 2D and 3D domains using orthogonal polynomial basis see the [Dedalus](https://dedalus-project.org/) package.